 A children's playground is located on the east lawn.

 Picnic tables (125) are available on a first-come, first-served basis; 44 have barbeques for cooking your favorite outdoor meals.
-Two group sites available for reservation; the large site accommodates 250 people and the small site up to 75.
+Four group sites available for reservation; the Large and Upper sites accommodate 250 people, the Small up to 75, and the Stage is 1500 square feet facing a few rows of terraced seating.
 Make your online picnic reservation here.

 EBMUD plants trout during the fall, winter, and spring months, and plants catfish in the summer.
 Come to the Visitor Center to pick up basic fishing tackle and bait to get a line in the water.
 A daily fishing access permit is required.